English | 中文

 Your Next Steps

-2. Find a doctor who understands hepatitis B treatments and care
+2. Find a doctor who understands hep B treatments and care

 Remember: You Are Not Alone

-Thousands of people in our communities are living well with chronic hepatitis B (CHB).
+Thousands of people are living well with chronic hepatitis B (CHB).

 With proper care, you can protect your health and continue to live a full, active life.